reactjs/react.dev/beta/src/content/learn/extracting-state-logic-into-a-reducer.md

 </Sandpack>

-This works and clears the input when you hit "Send."
+This works and clears the input when you hit "Send".

 However, *from the user's perspective*, sending a message is a different action than editing the field.
 To reflect that, you could instead create a *new* action called `sent_message`, and handle it separately in the reducer: